Environmental Health & Safety FAQs

 Safety Footwear

-Unfortunately, graduate students are not covered under the safety shoe program.
-Graduate students and hired undergraduates should speak to their supervisor regarding the possibility of departmental or research grant funding support.
+Graduate students, co-op students and hired undergraduate students are not covered under the safety shoe subsidy program.
+These students should speak to their supervisor regarding the possibility of departmental or research grant funding support.

 Postgraduate student who are employed and working for longer than 18 months may be eligible for reimbursement of safety footwear expenses, under the non-union category, as appropriate to their work tasks.